 Wix is mainly known for its website builder, but they also make it possible to build and run ecommerce stores.
-And if you are considering Wix for ecommerce, it is nice to be aware of the fact that it is also possible to dropshipping with Wix.
-However, the big question is, how good is Wix for dropshiping?
-On this page we look at some of the pros and cons of using Wix for dropshipping.
+And if you are considering Wix for ecommerce, it is nice to be aware of the fact that it is also possible to dropship with Wix.
+However, the big question is, how good is Wix for dropshipping?
+On this page, we look at some of the pros and cons of using Wix for dropshipping.

 Wix and dropshipping – pros

 1) It is easy to build a Wix store and connect it with a dropshipping app

 Wix is at the time of writing this one of the easiest-to-use ecommerce platforms.
 And connecting one of the dropshipping apps you can find from Wix’s app store to your online store can also be really easy.